 Discovering our “why”

 Intention setting is important because, well, it uncovers our intent.
 It sounds repetitive when phrased like that, but it’s a concept that gets lost in the rush for growth and achievement.
 We have goals and desires for our future, but why those specific ones?
 Are we chasing something that we think will make us successful in the eyes of society?
-Are we looking for status, love, external affirmation?
+Are we looking for status, love, or external affirmation?
 It’s worthwhile to take the time to sit down with our goals and figure out what’s motivating us.
-Perhaps our true personal goals will accord us a life that society reveres…but maybe we’ll have to push to create a life outside of the normal realm of society – and that will create some friction.
+Perhaps our true personal goals will accord us a life that society reveres, but maybe we’ll have to push to create a life outside of the normal realm of society, resulting in some friction.
 However, if we’re aiming to be successful because we’re trying to please others, it’s going to be difficult to establish our daily intentions.
 Fixation on the approval of others is a sign that our main vision is out of focus.

 Think of uncovering our intentions like approaching interpersonal communication.
 Oftentimes, the people we’re talking to are trying to “save face” and present the best version of themselves – not necessarily a true representation.
-Other times, we encounter people posing questions that reek of misdirection and passive aggressiveness.
+Other times, we encounter people communicating with swathes of misdirection and passive aggressiveness.
 Both are difficult to see through.
-We attempt to cut through the BS of what’s presented and discover the intent so we can respond accordingly.
+We then attempt to cut through the BS of what’s presented and discover the intent so we can respond accordingly.
 We must do the same with ourself; we need to cut through our BS and the stories we tell ourself and discover why we’re doing what we’re doing.
 What’s our intent?

 A key part to building our intentions is taking ownership.
 We can’t change anything until we accept that we have the ability to do so.
 Now, we can’t make every thought and feeling positive and that’s not the aim because, frankly, it’s not realistic.
 However, our strength lies in where we choose to direct our attention.
 Taking ownership of our current situation means that we have power over our future situation.
 Most of life is out of our control, but we can attempt to regulate our inner sphere: our reactions, attitude and general outlook.
 It’s like Maya Angelou’s famous quote: “If you don’t like something, change it.
 If you can’t change it, change your attitude.”